This has to be quick because I’m very busy today.

 As, unfortunately, was a change to the #atxurbanists facebook group, which is currently the only feasible place to talk about urbanism in Austin.
 At the request of the people who brought you the Project Connect 2014 Lie Festival, the board members of AURA who also serve as moderators of that group instituted a new set of rules which seemed explicitly designed to prevent those establishment folks from being held accountable for their words and their actions.

-At the time those rules were changed, I directly warned the moderators what I would do if the rules did what I was fairly certain they were designed to do.
+At the time those rules were changed, I directly warned the moderators what I would do if the rules did what I was fairly certain they were designed to do ((eliminate any semblance of tough but honest ideological attacks against Austin’s political establishment through pretense of maintaining ‘civility’)).

 That day has come.
-Yesterday, three board members of AURA exercised those powers in a capricious, malicious, and damaging fashion, and I have no reasonable choice but to follow through with my promises.
-I did, as I often do, allow them to reconsider.
+Yesterday, three board members of AURA exercised those powers in a capricious, malicious, and damaging fashion, against yours truly, in a way that was a direct assault on my credibility and integrity; and I thus have no reasonable choice but to follow through with my promises.
+I did, as I often do, allow them time to reconsider their actions (as I did to the person who prompted my retaliatory, but .
 They have chosen not to.

 But as is often the case with me, I probably should have done this a while ago.
 The recent entanglements with CNU (a hopelessly corrupt local organization) and failure to even slightly hold Capital Metro accountable (as well as failing to assist in efforts to do rail instead of a highway bond for 2016) should have been the things that made me write this post.
 However, it usually takes getting angry to motivate me to prioritize what often seems like a pointless exercise.
 Well, now I’m angry, and I’m doing it.